JaredAdamsWSU/CS223/README.md

 Each branch contains a seperate programming assignment.

-Each assignment was Developed on a linux system using linux commands and development environemts.
+Each assignment was Developed on a linux system using linux commands and development environments.

 All work was done using C++ and Makefiles.